AshleyRoll/arquebus/README.md

 - implement Single Producer Multiple Consumer Queue
 - implement Multiple Producer Single Consumer Queue
 - improve CMake to allow consumption as library in other projects
+- implement fixed-size variants of the queues
+- add support for Windows shared memory mapping

 ## Setup and Build